Codecademy/docs/content/cpp/concepts/math-functions/terms/log/log.md

 ---
-Title: 'log()'
+Title: "log()"
-Description: 'Returns the natural, base-e logarithm of the argument.'
+Description: "Returns the natural, base-e logarithm of the argument."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Functions'
+  - "Functions"
-  - 'Arithmetic'
+  - "Arithmetic"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`log()`** function returns the natural, base-`e` logarithm of the argument.
 This is the inverse of the [`exp()`](https://www.codecademy.com/resources/docs/cpp/math-functions/exp) function.